rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

   - Delete the test once you've seen it work.

 #### 2. Update shoppingList to use the Item.create method

+*Objective:* Wire up our Item methods to be used by our Shopping List module.

 - Inside `shoppingList.js`, we're going to use our awesome new `Item` module.
 - Modify the `addItemToShoppingList` function:
   - Open a try/catch block